Aptera Motors

+Business activity

-Aptera Motors Inc. (2006–2011)
+Aptera Motors Inc. (2006)

 Aptera was founded as Accelerated Composites in 2006 by Steve Fambro, who formerly worked at Illumina.
 Fambro hired Chris Anthony as COO shortly after founding the company.
 The company name was later changed to Aptera Motors, referencing the Greek word "aptera" (άπτερα) which the company interprets as "wingless flight."
 In 2006, the company announced it had a three-wheeled car design, classified as a motorcycle, that would get an estimated 330 mpgus at 65 mi/h.
 Aptera Motors hired several industry veterans in 2008 to oversee engineering and production as well as marketing.
-The company raised $24 million from Google and Idealab, and announced it plans to bring its car to market by the end of 2008.
+The company raised $24 million from Google and Idealab, and announced plans to bring its car to market by the end of 2008.

 Near the end of 2008, the company hired Paul Wilbur as CEO and announced that the launch of the vehicle, called "typ-1" or "2e", would be delayed until 2009.
-The company's new leadership purported potential customers regarded the existing design as impractical, indicating fixed placement door windows as example; implementing roll-down windows would require redesigning the car's structural shell.
+The company's new leadership purported potential customers regarded the existing design as impractical, indicating fixed door windows as example; implementing roll-down windows would require redesigning the car's structural shell.
 Approximately 4,000 people signed up as potential customers for a planned California-only launch.
-Aptera founders Fambro and Anthony found themselves completely marginalized and on 'permanent vacation', despite remaining on the board of directors.
-Fambro was relegated to Aptera's "advanced concepts group", while Anthony spent less and less time at Aptera, acting as CEO for another company developing battery management systems.
+Aptera founders Fambro and Anthony contributed less to the operations of the company, though they remained on the board of directors.
+Fambro was assigned to Aptera's advanced concepts group, while Anthony spent less time at Aptera, acting as CEO for another company developing battery management systems.

 Aptera applied for a loan from the Department of Energy under the Advanced Technology Vehicles Manufacturing Loan Program.
 The application was rejected in December 2008, because three-wheelers such as the one made by Aptera were not defined as "cars" which were required to be four-wheeled.
 Aptera successfully lobbied to change the regulations, and reapplied for a $184 million loan in January 2010.
 The department's sales projections for the Aptera 2e showed it would not enable Aptera to repay its loan.
 Aptera shifted all its development efforts in January 2011 to a mid-sized four-wheeled four-door sedan, dubbed the 4e.
 Aptera Motors started to return deposits from customers on August 12, 2011.
 At the time, the company reported 60,000 people had expressed interest in buying the 2e vehicle, and 2,000 of them had paid a $500 deposit.

 The Department of Energy issued a conditional commitment letter for $150 million of loans for Aptera, pending the company raising of $80 million privately.
 When the DoE declined a loan application for a similarly plastic-bodied car by a different company in November 2011, Aptera investors refused to grant it further funds.
 In December 2011, the company announced that it could not raise the funds required to continue operating.
 The company was sold and liquidated in December 2011, after starting to return customer deposits in August.
 By December the majority of the deposits had been returned according to Aptera, though some depositors reported difficulty contacting Aptera or its liquidators.